canjs/canjs/view/doc/tag.md

 `can.view.tag` is a low-level way to add custom behavior to custom elements.
 Often, you want to do this with [can.Component].
 However, `can.view.tag` is useful for when [can.Component] might be considered overkill.
-For example, the following creates a [jQueryUI](http://api.jqueryui.com/datepicker/) everytime a `<jqui-datepicker>` element is found:
+For example, the following creates a [jQueryUI DatePicker](http://api.jqueryui.com/datepicker/) everytime a `<jqui-datepicker>` element is found:

     can.view.tag("jqui-datepicker", function(el, tagData){